 Academic writing is the basic means of communication among the scientific community.
-Starting in 2010, MArburg University Research Academy in collaboration with the university's Modern Language Center developed offerings tailored to promoting and enhancing writing skills in the German and English languages.
-In the course of organizational reform in 2015, these offerings were fundamentally overhauled and expanded to accommodate doctoral candidates of the life and natural sciences, international doctoral candidates, and multilingual authors.
+Starting in 2010, MArburg University Research Academy in collaboration with the university's Language Center developed offerings tailored to promoting and enhancing writing skills in the German and English languages and has continually refined these services over the years.
 Our writing lab is intended to provide the practical tools to help participants write academic texts more effectively.
 Along with the basic steps of the writing process, the lab teaches techniques designed to support and improve the writing process.

 The MARA writing lab first and foremost addresses doctoral candidates of all university faculties, some selected courses also target postdocs.
 At the heart of the writing lab are workshops in academic writing and drafting academic publications in the German and English languages.
 Wherever appropriate, the workshops and seminars are tailored to the specific needs of the humanities and social sciences or the life and natural sciences.
 There is also the opportunity for individual consultation.

-In this module, MARA offers a compact two-day, cross-disciplinary workshop in German academic writing and German as an academic language.
+In this module, MARA offers a two-day, cross-disciplinary overview workshop in German academic writing and German as an academic language.

 It is complemented by various short half-day workshops that address specific issues in academic writing.
 Whereas the courses dealing with the academic writing process are cross-disciplinary and are offered in both the German and English languages, product-oriented courses are offered separately for the humanities and social sciences (primarily in German) on the one hand and for the life and natural sciences (mostly in English) on the other.